 GALLERY WALL | TRIBUTE WALL | HONORING A LOVED ONE WHO HAS PASSED

-Often I begin painting a piece of furniture only to discover that the piece doesn’t want to be anything like I’d planned.
+Have you ever started painting a piece of furniture only to discover that it doesn’t want to be anything like you planned?
 I’ve come to realize that my pieces turn out better when I let them “tell” me what they want to be, and I just go with it.

 This post is something like that…